Ukraine tycoon Kolomoisky is suspect in second criminal case - lawmaker | Law-Order

 Ukraine tycoon Kolomoisky is suspect in second criminal case - lawmaker

+Ukraine's anti-corruption agency is treating tycoon Ihor Kolomoisky as a suspect in a criminal investigation into embezzlement at lender PrivatBank, a lawmaker said on Thursday.
+The National Anti-Corruption Bureau of Ukraine (NABU) said in a statement that six people were suspected of embezzling 9.2 billion hryvnias ($250 million) from the bank.

-Ukraine's anti-corruption agency is treating tycoon Ihor Kolomoisky as a suspect in a criminal investigation into the embezzlement of funds from lender Privatbank, a lawmaker said on Thursday.
+Ukraine's anti-corruption agency is treating tycoon Ihor Kolomoisky as a suspect in a criminal investigation into embezzlement at lender PrivatBank, a lawmaker said on Thursday.

-Yaroslav Zheleznyak said on the Telegram messaging app that Kolomoisky had been formally served a notice of suspicion.
-The National Anti-Corruption Bureau Of Ukraine said in a statement that it had identified six people as suspects in a case into embezzlement at Privatbank.
+The National Anti-Corruption Bureau of Ukraine (NABU) said in a statement that six people were suspected of embezzling 9.2 billion hryvnias ($250 million) from the bank.
+It did not name them, but posted a blurred photo of a man resembling Kolomoisky.
+"Well there we go: NABU has informed Kolomoisky of a note of suspicion," said Yaroslav Zheleznyak, the lawmaker, citing the statement.

+Reuters could not immediately reach the businessman, one of Ukraine's richest men, or his lawyers for comment.
+Kolomoisky is a former owner of PrivatBank, which was nationalised in late 2016 as part of a clean-up of the banking system.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)